 While some trading apps appear to have been purchased ‘off the shelf’ in order to tick a box, this broker has clearly spent some time and effort getting their mobile app right.
 The recent updates have also taken into account feedback from traders using the mobile app, and appears to be another step forward.

 Payouts at this broker are a clear strength.
 The most traded assets see payouts of around 85%, with some assets reaching 91%.
 (Amount will be credited to account in case of successful investment).
 As ever, the payouts will vary based on expiry times and the asset selected.

 Deposits can be made via credit card (all major cards accepted) as well as wire transfer and online transaction services such as Skrill and Neteller.
 The minimum deposit is just £10 – The initial deposit will dictate which account type a trader moves into.

 A deposit of £3000 will move a trader into the VIP account type – this offers a range of improved benefits, including improved returns on certain markets, access to an account manager and VIP training materials.

 Withdrawals are on occasion subject to certain verification processes, including proof of identity.
 In order to avoid any dispute, it is always better to clarify these requirements before needing to make a withdrawal.
 All the verification can then be put in place well before monies are requested.

 Withdrawals are available via the same methods as deposit – namely credit and debit cards, and wire transfer.
-The minimum amount for any withdrawal is the same as the minimum deposit – just £10.
 All withdrawals are free.
 They are also processed the same day.